 “Polishing a too-thin piece is to do the right thing at the wrong time.”

 The single most important thing I’ve done?
-Writing and sharing my work – in books, a national magazine column, this blog, online courses – over all those years when I knew I wasn’t a great writer.
+Writing and sharing my work – via more books, a national magazine column, this blog/newsletter, guest posts – over all those years when I knew I wasn’t a great writer.
 I kept producing.
 I kept finishing pieces.
 By being in contact with an audience and continually producing, I’ve learned much faster than I ever would have if I’d hidden my work or waited for it to be perfect.

 Wait, I just lied in #6.
 The single most important thing I’ve done to become a better writer?
 I’ve learned to relax in creative radiance, in the endless and forever knowing that whatever I write and however I write it, however many copies I sell or don’t sell, I’m utterly and completely okay.
 I’m part of love itself.
 That means everything I do with this brain and this body is gravy.
 As long as I’m serving and learning, I’m golden.
 And that makes all the missteps and triumphs an engaging game.